Boomer Roepke: Coaching career

-USC Trojans Football - Roepke began his coaching career at USC as a graduate student coach, assisting in the recruiting department as well as assisting the Wide Receivers coach, Tee Martin and Offensive Coordinator Clay Helton.
+USC Trojans Football – Roepke began his coaching career at USC as a graduate student coach, assisting in the recruiting department as well as assisting the Wide Receivers coach, Tee Martin and Offensive Coordinator Clay Helton.

-Pasadena City College - Roepke continued his coaching career at Pasadena City College in 2016 where he served as an assistant coach with the Wide Receivers.
+Pasadena City College – Roepke continued his coaching career at Pasadena City College in 2016 where he served as an assistant coach with the Wide Receivers.

-Iowa State Cyclones - After receiving his MBA at USC, Boomer set out to meet with coaches and teams to learn their leadership strategies and schematic approaches.
+Iowa State Cyclones – After receiving his MBA at USC, Boomer set out to meet with coaches and teams to learn their leadership strategies and schematic approaches.
 He visited 74 Universities; From NFL, D1, D2, D3, Junior Colleges and NAIA.
 One of these visits resulted in him meeting with Matt Campbell at Iowa State where he spent three years furthering his education while coaching special teams and eventually supporting the QB group.
 While working as a Quarterbacks coach at Iowa State Boomer supported recruiting and coaching the current 49ers quarterback Brock Purdy.

-University of Northwestern – St. Paul - From 2020 - 2024, Roepke served as the Offensive Coordinator, Associate Head Coach, and Quarterbacks Coach at UNW.
+University of Northwestern – St. Paul – From 2020 to 2024, Roepke served as the Offensive Coordinator, Associate Head Coach, and Quarterbacks Coach at UNW.
 Under his leadership, the team won UMAC Conference Championships in 2022 and 2024.

-Concordia University, St. Paul - In February of 2025, Roepke was hired as the Offensive Coordinator and Offensive Line coach at Concordia University, St Paul.
+Concordia University, St. Paul – In February 2025, Roepke was hired as the Offensive Coordinator, Director of Football Operations and Offensive Line coach at Concordia University, St Paul.

+Northern Michigan University – In January 2026, Roepke continued his coaching career, becoming the Offensive Coordinator and Quarterbacks coach at Northern Michigan University.